cwru-courses/csds440project-f24-2/Group_2_Comparison.md

 ### Analysis and Discussion

-- **Analysis of Method 1**: The results of this experiment on the MNIST dataset are similar to the results provided in the initial paper, with slightly lower performance after the research extension of dynamic weights was applied.
+The results of this experiment on the MNIST dataset are similar to the results provided in the initial paper, with slightly lower performance after the research extension of dynamic weights was applied.
+We mostly used the MNIST dataset for our comparisons.
+The MNIST dataset is an image dataset used for classifying handwritten numbers.
+Overall, our implementations give a broad coverage of the field of semi-supervised learning.
+Potentially, these methods could be combined in future research.
+For example, Sean's research on Tri-training would be complementary with Stephanie's research on view learning.

-- **Best Performing Methods**: Which methods performed the best overall?
-Describe why these methods performed well in the given context.
-- **Research Extensions**: Discuss how extensions or variations of the methods worked.
-Which adaptations were successful, and why?
-- **Key Insights**: Summarize what the group learned from comparing these methods.
-Were there any surprises or unexpected findings?
-What challenges did the group face during this comparison?
-- **Conclusions**: Provide the final conclusions drawn from the comparison.
-Based on the results and analysis, what do you recommend for future experiments or improvements?